 Who can I contact with questions about One Stop or referring to Surrey’s children’s health services?

 Call the Children and Family Health Surrey One Stop on 0300 222 5755.
-We are open 9am – 5pm Monday to Friday.
-This is the same number as the CAMHS Single Point of Access service and, when prompted, select Option #2.
+We are open 9am to 5pm Monday to Friday, and 9am to 12noon on Saturdays.
+This is the same number as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access) and, when prompted, select Option #2.

 How do I refer to other children’s community health services, such as safeguarding, continuing care, audiology or children’s community nursing?